meilisearch/documentation/guides/main_concepts/indexes.md

 Displayed fields are all the fields of which attribute is present in the [displayed-attributes](/references/displayed_attributes.md) list.

 When a fields attribute is present in the displayed-attribute list, the field will be present in the documents returned upon search.
-When a fields attribute is not present in the displayed-attribute list, the field will not be absent in the documents.
+When a fields attribute is not present in the displayed-attribute list, the field will be absent in the documents.

 By default, all fields attribute are added to the displayed-attributes list.
 If a new document is added with a field never present in any other document, it will automatically be added to the displayed-attributes list ([this can be changed](/references/accept_new_fields.md)).